dentarg/auth0-blog/_posts/2017-10-20-three-key-strategies-for-leveraging-first-party-data-to-improve-your-ads.markdown

 ![Central Profile](https://cdn.auth0.com/blog/digital/centralprofile.png)

 Relevance and personalization are key when it comes to ads today.
 Nobody wants to see irrelevant ads, and people will mark ads on social as annoying or unnecessary when they get flooded by them.
 Some will even go so far as to use an ad blocker, which proves how impersonal and spammy ads can seem.

+{% include tweet_quote.html quote_text="Relevance and personalization are key when it comes to ads today." %}

 You can cut down on irrelevant ads by linking accounts because you have a full picture in your first-party data on any given customer.
 This helps you serve each individual user better, but also helps you [better identify trends and behaviors](https://www.interana.com/blog/10-stories-companies-changed-users-behavior/) that you would otherwise botch because it looks like several people are doing the actions of one.